Outbreak Investigations: Response

 Why is FSIS posting this information?

-FSIS is sharing information on active outbreak investigations to increase transparency about the work that FSIS does to investigate and respond to foodborne outbreaks.
+FSIS is sharing information on active foodborne illness outbreak investigations to increase transparency about the work that FSIS does to investigate and respond to foodborne outbreaks.
 In an effort to be more transparent and provide timely updates of FSIS’ outbreak investigation actions to better protect consumers, FSIS may publish outbreak data prior to a specific product being identified as the source of an outbreak.

 How often will FSIS be updating this information?

-FSIS will be updating this table weekly.
+FSIS will update this table at least weekly.

 Why doesn’t every outbreak on the table include a corresponding FSIS action (e.g., recall, public health alert, or after-action report)?